 The Program should take the form of a • bulleted list, with descriptive diagrams showing spatial relationships and criteria as needed.

-Be prepared to present your group's program at the beginning of class on Wednesday.
+Upload your group's program to the G-drive by 1pm and be prepared to present it at the beginning of class on Wednesday.